 - To ensure or maintain accuracy and quality, it is important for the translator to do background work before translating.
 Visit the client’s website as well as its competitors.
 This would help you get to know the client better.
 You’ll also be able to find good style and terminology from competitors’ sites.

-- It is important for a translator to use the tools that are available aside from the translation tools.
+- It is important for a translator to use the tools that are available aside from the free translation tools.
 A spellchecker is essential to spot typo errors and misspellings.
 It is also important to edit your work by comparing your translation to the source document.
 Ensure that the translation makes sense and flows smoothly by reading it aloud.
 Run your work through a spellchecker after you’ve corrected some mistakes to ensure that you have not missed anything.

 The translation would have a different set of readers and they want the document to deliver the content in their own language.
 Technically, the target audience does not care for the quality of the translation.
 However, the quality of the translation is important for the target audience to fully understand the message that needs to be conveyed.